clulab/eidos/README.md

-## Related resources:
+## Related resources

 Some materials related to this project can be found at https://drive.google.com/open?id=1cHJIfQTr0XE2CEqbo4POSm0-_xzrDP-A. Access is temporarily limited to UA account holders.
 Other documents are included in the /doc directory of the repository.

-## Notes:
+## Notes

-The default size of the memory allocation pool for the JVM is 1/4 of your physical memory, but eidos may require more RAM than that.
+The default size of the memory allocation pool for the JVM is 1/4 of your physical memory, but Eidos may require more RAM than that.
 For some operating systems (apparently not Windows), you can increase the memory allocation by specifying it in the `.sbtopts` file in the `eidos` directory (the one in which this README resides):